-One of the wonderful and terrible things about any kind of working at home is the lack of supervision.
+One of the wonderful and terrible things about working at home is the lack of supervision.
 It doesn’t matter if you work for yourself or someone else, the lack of supervision is a challenge at times.
-At the same time, it’s nice having the flexibility to do things without a supervisor wandering by to check on you, but it’s difficult too.
+At the same time, it’s nice having the flexibility to do things without a supervisor wandering by to check on you.
 It’s not always easy to keep working when no one else is directly holding you accountable.
 You need to get comfortable with holding yourself accountable.

 Just because your boss isn’t in the same building as you doesn’t mean you aren’t supervised at all.
-If you work for someone else, they certainly have expectations of you, whether it’s when you work, how you work or how soon things will get done.
-If you have a business of your own, you may have clients who expect you to get things done in a timely manner, or customers who expect their products promptly, or you may have others in your family who need you to keep up a certain income level for the good of your family.
+If you work for someone else, they certainly have expectations of you.
+It might be when you work, how you work or how soon things will get done.
+If you have a business of your own, you may have clients who expect you to get things done in a timely manner or customers who expect their products promptly.
+You might also have family members who need you to keep up a certain income level for the good of your family.

 Get an Accountability Partner

 One simple thing to do is make yourself accountable to someone.
-It can be a friend who works at home, your spouse, anyone who you’re willing to talk to about what you’ve gotten done each day or week, whenever it is you agree to check in with each other.
+It can be a friend who works at home, your spouse, or anyone who you’re willing to talk to about what you’ve gotten done each day or week.
+Pick a time to check in with each other.
 Make check ins frequent enough to motivate you, but not so frequent that they interfere with getting work done.

 Decide on what counts.
 This will depend on what exactly you do.
 It may be working a certain number of hours on your job, getting a certain amount of billable work done, earning a particular amount of money, etc. You decide.

 I think it’s ideal if in some ways you’re accountable to each other.
 Challenge one another to reach your goals.
 It gives you both motivation, rather than having one person always listening to what the other has accomplished.
 That’s not a requirement, but I would consider it a help.

 Set Daily Goals

 Your daily goals should be things you can reasonably accomplish in a day.
 Don’t make your goals so difficult you rarely reach them or so easy they don’t challenge you.
-For myself, I might set a goal of writing five articles in a day (not quick, two paragraph posts, but serious articles which may require research or careful thought), or a particular amount of marketing done.
+For myself, I might set a goal of writing one article a day (not quick, two paragraph posts, but serious articles which may require research or careful thought), or a particular amount of marketing done.